AVGithub-1/cse15l-lab-reports/lab4/lab4.md

 ## Step 6:

-I typed `cd lab7 <enter>` to change my direcotry to the lab7 repository, then I ran the tests using `bash test.sh <enter>`, which ran the commands that compiles all the java files and runs the tests in ListExamplesTests.
+I typed `cd lab7 <enter>` to change my directory to the lab7 repository, then I ran the tests using `bash test.sh <enter>`, which ran the commands that compiles all the java files and runs the tests in ListExamplesTests.
 This showed that one test failed.

 ![Image](https://raw.githubusercontent.com/AVGithub-1/cse15l-lab-reports/main/lab4/cs15l_lab4pic4.JPG)